prideout/prideout.github.com/_posts/2015-09-15-coordinate-fields.md

     dist = distance(uv, texture(cpcf, uv).st);
     gl_FragColor = vec4(dist, dist, dist, 1);

-Voronoi diagrams can also be trivially derived from coordinate fields, if you bind the seed image to a second texture stage.
-In GLSL, this transformation looks like this:
+Drawing a Voronoi diagram can be accomplished by sampling from the CPCF and the seed image:

     vec2 st = texture(cpcf, uv).st;
     gl_FragColor = texture(seed, st);